ezcater/sidekiq_publisher/README.md

 ### Running

-The publisher process that pulls the job data from postgres and puts them into redis can be run with a rake task that is added via railtie for Rails applications:
+The publisher process that pulls the job data from Postgres and puts them into Redis can be run with a rake task that is added via Railtie for Rails applications:

 ```bash
 bundle exec rake sidekiq_publisher:publish